zetareticoli/fi/_work/seejay/index.md

 ---
 layout: work
-title: Seejay
-seo_title: Seejay Redesign Case Study — Francesco Improta
+title: From Startup Idea to Scalable Product
-lead: A platform for collecting, organising, and publishing images, video, audio, and text from social networks
+lead: A digital platform for collecting, organising, and publishing curated content from social networks
-description: How I redesigned Seejay in the browser using HTML prototypes, atomic design, and a shared workflow for designers, developers, and stakeholders.
+summary: The summary of the project
 cover: /img/work/seejay/seejay-cover.webp
 cover_width: 2560
 cover_height: 1080